Hyperfocus Summary

 Who would I recommend the Hyperfocus summary to?

-The 48-year-old manager who can’t get any work done because they constantly have to deal with distractions, the 20-year-old college student who doesn’t understand why they can’t just sit down and study, and anyone who wants to improve their concentration.
+The 20-year-old college student who doesn’t understand why they can’t just sit down and study, the 48-year-old manager who feels crippled by distractions, and anyone who wants to improve their concentration.

 Rate this book!